hyprwm/hyprland-wiki/pages/Hypr Ecosystem/hyprlock.md

 Worth noting:
  - `update:` - time is in ms.
  - Variables seen above are parsed _before_ the command is ran.
+ - **do not** run commands that never exit.
+This will hang the AsyncResourceGatherer and you won't have a good time.